Doctor of Physical Therapy

 Admitted Student Information

-All admitted students who plan to complete their DPT education at North Central will be required to complete the following prior to matriculation.
-Additional information about program requirements will be provided to students as part of their Admitted Student Packet.
+All admitted students who plan to complete their DPT education at North Central are required to complete the following before matriculation.
+Additional information about program requirements are shared with admitted students in late spring/early summer.
 Should prospective students have questions about these or other potential program requirements, they are encouraged to contact the DPT Program at northcentralpt@noctrl.edu.

-- Criminal Background Check: State law requires that any person who provides services involving direct contact with patients and residents at hospitals, nursing homes and other health care facilities, demonstrate Criminal Background Clearance.
+- Criminal Background Check: State law requires that any person who provides services involving direct contact with patients and residents at hospitals, nursing homes and other healthcare facilities, demonstrate Criminal Background Clearance.
 A state and federal background check will be requested by the program on behalf of each student as a criterion for admission into the program.
-Pertinent findings that would exclude a student from participation on clinical education experiences will be cause for denying admission to the program.
+Pertinent findings that would exclude a student from participation in clinical education experiences may be cause for denying admission to the program.

 - Physical Examination: Documentation of adequate health to work with patients in a setting where physical therapy is typically performed will be required.